This page may contain affiliate links. Learn More.

-What is more amazing than watching gorgeous, graceful butterflies flitter around in your garden?
-Butterflies are good for much more than just beauty as they are one of the best pollinators for your garden.
-If you want to attract butterflies to your garden, check this out.
+Butterflies are good for more than just beauty, they are one of the best pollinators for your garden.
+Check out how to attract butterflies to your garden, and some excellent advice for beginning gardeners.

 Butterflies need a place to lay their eggs, so you need host plants for their babies to survive.
 Monarch caterpillars eat milkweed, swallowtail caterpillars eat parsley, dill, and fennel.
 To attract the type of butterfly you want to see in your garden, plant the host plants for their offspring.

 When you plant your host plant, make sure you realize the caterpillars are heavy feeders and they will eat plenty, sometimes decimating the entire crop.
 If you want to attract swallowtails and you want to eat fennel, plant A LOT!

 Adult butterflies also need food.
 They eat nectar.
-As they go from flower to flower eating nectar, they transfer pollen from one flower to the next pollinating your plants much like bees do.
+As they go from flower to flower eating nectar, they transfer pollen from one flower to the next pollinating your plants much as bees do.
 They are a great helper in garden productivity.
 And man, are they ever gorgeous!
 So, attract butterflies to your garden for more fun and learning.

-Keep in mind you need a continuous source of nectar for your friends to enjoy, so plant things that bloom in succession.
-Just because you have flowers in spring, doesn’t mean the butterflies don’t need food the rest of the growing season.
+Keep in mind you need a continuous source of nectar plants for your friends to enjoy, so plant native plants that bloom in succession.
+Just because you have flowers in spring, doesn’t mean the butterflies don’t need food for the rest of the growing season.

-Some great plants to provide nectar for a wide variety of butterflies include marigolds, butterfly bush, nasturtiums, verbena, butterfly weed, lantana, phlox, zinnias, purple coneflower and many other flowers.
+Some great nectar plants for a wide variety of butterflies include marigolds, nasturtiums, verbena, butterfly weed, and zinnias.